2 Field trip October, 2019

 Rendeers communication is quite special.
-The oral sounds is obvious but if you listen more closely to the sound at the link below, you will hear the "clicking"-sounds, as an over all way of communicating between individuals and to keep the herd together.
+The oral sounds are obvious to hear being around them.
+Listening more closely the "clicking"-sounds appear and seem to be an over all way of communicating between individuals and to keep the herd together.

 Reindeers in October from the gathering by Røros.

 Artists participating in this exhibit:

 The first close up "clicking" sounds from reindeers in motion using a special designed orthose with a tiny recorder.